rwth-i6/returnn/CONTRIBUTING.md

 * If this is not going to be used by everyone, you (as a user of this part of the code) are responsible for this part of the code.
-  This also means that you should have written tests such that other people will not accidently break this.
+  This also means that you should have written tests such that other people will not accidentally break this.
   This is your responsibility.
 * Even if this is work-in-progress, incomplete or experimental, directly push this to the master branch